Vadskye/Rise/docs/standard_effects.md

     * Med range: high damage
     * t1 area: medium damage
   * Finisher:
+    * Close range: high damage, brief r1 debuff if lose HP
+    * Med range: med damage, brief r2 debuff if lose HP
     * Med range: low damage, r2 debuff condition if lose HP
     * Med range: r2 debuff condition while at less than max HP
       * This is worse than a damage + debuff in that it doesn't deal damage, but better in that you can pre-cast it and have the full effect become active later
     * t1 area: r2 debuff condition if no resistances / below max hp + crit effect

 ### Higher rank specific examples

 Rank 2 Focus/non-upgrading, Rank 4 maneuver:
+  * Finisher:
+    * Med range: high damage, brief r1 debuff if lose HP

 Rank 3 Focus/non-upgrading, Rank 5 maneuver:
 * Strike-based: